giry-dev/mangrove-docs/docs/developers/contracts/technical-references/governance-parameters/local-variables.md

 ### Offer gas base
 :::info **Offer gas base**
 **Offer gas base** is an over-approximation of the gas overhead associated with processing one offer.
-The Mangrove considers that a failed offer has used at least this amount of gas.
+Mangrove considers that a failed offer has used at least this amount of gas.
 The parameter is offer list specific since the costs of calling outbound and inbound `transferFrom` are part of the **offer gasbase**.
 :::